Time elapsed: 12y

 Unlike the other RELATE statements we have used so far, it's fine to relate Town 1 to Town 2, followed by Town 2 to Town 1.

-This is because the route from town:one to town:two might be an gentle downward slope the whole way, while going back from town:two to town:one will be all uphill.
-Or maybe town:two has stricter border controls than town:one , so you might want to add a note about that and how best to bribe the guards to get in.
-This information won’t be needed for the route to town:one .
+This is okay because going from town:one to town:two isn't necessarily the same as going from town:two to town:one.
+You might have a gentle downward slope the whole way, while going back will be all uphill and more tiring.
+Or maybe town:two has stricter border controls than town:one, so you might want to add a note about that and how best to bribe the guards to get in.
+This information won't be needed for the route to town:one.

 Next, we should add some fields to the to table to describe the route.
 Aeon and the team have the exact location data for these towns, but no precise information on what the routes are like connecting them.
 As a result, their only choice is to send messages to these locations to ask how the road is to the next location.
 Questions like "How straight is it?" and "Is there a road?
 Is it by land, or over water?" are about as good as things can get at this point.